-When it comes to providing customer integrations, most B2B software companies aren't exactly happy with the way they're doing things.
-Opinions seem to range somewhere between “this isn't great” and “there has to be a better way."
+When it comes to providing customer integrations, most B2B SaaS companies aren't happy with how they're doing things.
+Opinions range from "this isn't great" to "this is a total dumpster fire and there has to be a better way."

-If you're like most B2B software companies, you spend a ton of engineering time providing integrations connecting your product to the other systems your customers use.
+If you're like most B2B SaaS companies, you spend a ton of engineering time providing integrations connecting your product to the other systems your customers use.

 Why is that?

-Here's why: most customer-facing teams lack the tools they need to do the parts of integration work that would otherwise fall in their realm.
+Here's why: most customer-facing teams lack the tools they need to do the integration work that makes sense for them to handle.

 All too often, none of that holds true for integrations: